 Cloud Application Security Broker (CASB) technology ensures that if an email does make it into the inbox and is later deemed malicious with new intelligence or by performing more analysis (such as scanning for QR codes) on the links, attachments contained, it can be extracted from mailboxes.
 The right CASB solution will be able to scan emails between peers to prevent compromised accounts from sending phishing messaging to other employees.

 3. Educate your users

 Simply deploying an Acceptable Use Policy (AUP) is too restrictive and will impact productivity.
 You also run the risk of employees finding creative ways around it to get work done, which creates more security risk by unknowingly expanding the attack surface.
-Embedding notifications at the top of emails that flag the source as external help employees look at it with a more sceptical eye.
+Embedding notifications at the top of emails that flag the source as external help employees look at it with a more skeptical eye.

 Run phishing simulations to test employee awareness and vigilance.
 Some cybersecurity vendors will offer security awareness products with their email security solution.
-Trend Micro™ Phish Insight offers customisable training programs to educate users on the most prevalent and recent threats.
+Trend Micro™ Phish Insight offers customizable training programs to educate users on the most prevalent and recent threats.
 You can put their knowledge to the test by running automated and realistic simulations using templates extracted from real phishing scams.

 4. Secure web gateway (SWG)

 SWG sits between the end users and the internet, inspecting traffic inline across multiple security techniques, including TLS/SSL.

 If a user does click a malicious link, SWG technology will perform image analysis and use machine learning to analyze branded elements, login forms, and other site content to recognize fake websites while reducing false positives.
 Also, with an Acceptable Use Policy (AUP) in place, risk can be further limited by disabling access to unsanctioned apps requiring users to input sensitive personal information.